 Pepperdata’s ability to halve cloud costs at top enterprises may seem radical and new, but it’s absolutely not.
 Pepperdata has been hardened and battle tested since 2012, and our software is currently deployed on about 100,000 instances and nodes across some of the largest and most complex cloud deployments in the world.
-We’re an AWS ISV Accelerate partner focused on helping customers save money running Spark on Amazon EMR and Spark and microservices on Amazon EKS.
+We’re an AWS ISV Accelerate partner focused on helping customers save money running Spark on Amazon EMR and Amazon EKS.
 And we’ve helped our customers save over $200 million along the way.

 So how exactly does Pepperdata achieve these seemingly amazing results?
 We leverage the power of optimization at the application framework layer.